KandlaguntaVenkataSivaNiranjanReddy/jenkins/jenkins_class 6.md

-# Jenkins Scripted Pipeline
+Jenkins Scripted Pipeline is a powerful feature of Jenkins that allows you to define and automate your **CI/CD (Continuous Integration and Continuous Delivery)** workflows using the **Groovy scripting language**.

-Jenkins Scripted Pipeline is a powerful feature of Jenkins that allows you to define and automate your CI/CD (Continuous Integration and Continuous Delivery) workflows using Groovy scripting language.
+## Why Use Scripted Pipelines?

-It provides:
+Scripted pipelines offer:

-- Full access to programming constructs (e.g., `if`, `for`, variables).
+- **Full access to programming constructs** (e.g., `if`, `for`, variables), allowing complex logic.
-- The ability to create dynamic and conditional pipelines.
+- **Dynamic and conditional pipelines**, making workflows adaptable.
 - High flexibility and customization, suitable for complex pipeline logic.

 All pipeline logic is written inside a special file called `Jenkinsfile`, which can be stored in version control systems like Git.